Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/how-to-slot-access-codes.md

 ## Slot access code properties

 Access codes must be exactly six bytes ([MaxAccessCodeLength](xref:Yubico.YubiKey.Otp.SlotAccessCode.MaxAccessCodeLength)).
-The [SlotAccessCode](xref:Yubico.YubiKey.Otp.SlotAccessCode) container class pads the code if less than six bytes are provided and throws an exception if more than six bytes are provided.
+The [SlotAccessCode](xref:Yubico.YubiKey.Otp.SlotAccessCode) container class pads the code with zeros (0x00) if less than six bytes are provided and throws an exception if more than six bytes are provided.

 If a slot is configured with an access code, that code must be specified during any reconfiguration operation.
 In addition, if you don’t also resupply the same (or any) code as a "new" access code, an access code will not be carried over to the new slot configuration, and the slot will no longer be protected after reconfiguration.